servicemeshinterface/smi-spec/apis/traffic-access/v1alpha4/traffic-access.md

 for the purposes of policy.
 At present, Kubernetes does not natively provide any sort of identity resource outside of `ServiceAccount`.
-As such, many mesh implementations have turned to alternative identification schemes for more control over traffic routing and policy (e.g. SPIFFE, pod selectors, etc).
+As such, many mesh implementations have turned to alternative identification schemes for more control over traffic routing and policy (e.g. SPIFFE, pod selector, etc).
 Unfortunately, these arbitrary identity mechanisms are rarely stored in a machine-accessible manner.
 This is the role of the `IdentityBinding` resource.